 1.13.4 The results of such a group shall be presented in the form of recommendations to the body that established the group.
 The recommendations may include proposals for the establishment of a working group (see 1.12) or a joint working group (see 1.12.6) for the preparation of publications.

-1.13.5 The internal documents of a group having advisory functions shall be distributed to its members only, with a copy to the secretariat of the committee concerned and to the office of the CEO.
+1.13.5 The internal documents of a group having advisory functions shall be distributed to its members only, with a copy to the secretariat of the committee concerned and to the Office of the CEO.

 1.13.6 Such a group shall be disbanded once its specified tasks have been completed and agreed by the parent committee.